I do not own these characters, or any rights to them, I am simply borrowing them to write a story for amusement purposes only.

-"Says you," she snorted back.
+"Says you," Toph snorted back.

 Azula wisely did not respond to that one.

-Azula felt almost normal when she stepped out of the room wearing traditional skirt and halter, with her hair crowned by a red ribbon like a bandana.
+Azula felt almost normal when she stepped out of the room wearing a traditional skirt and halter, with her hair crowned by a red ribbon like a bandana.
 Toph's idea, for reasons that escaped her.
 Even the new sandals fit surprisingly well, and seemed quite comfortable, too.
 It was obviously peasant gear, but she felt much better than she had in months.